 - Greater Sudbury Bylaw Enforcement

-This includes investigating complaints such as gatherings of over 5 people, places not following the closure order, and chronic physical distancing issues in public places.
+This includes investigating complaints such as public gatherings, places not following the closure order, and enhanced public health measures in public places.

 Report an incident/register a complaint

 To register a complaint in Greater Sudbury, please call 311 (City of Greater Sudbury).
 The incident will be forwarded to the most appropriate agency to respond.

 To register a complaint in the districts of Sudbury and Manitoulin, please contact the Ontario Provincial Police (OPP) at 1.888.310.1122 or Public Health Sudbury & Districts at 705.522.9200 (toll-free 1.866.522.9200).

 Please do not use 911 for these calls.

 This item was last modified on September 24, 2021